tinh-tinh/docs/docs/application/middlewares/cookie.md

 ## Set Cookies

-`SetCookie(key string, value string, maxAge int)` use to set a cookie with value and max age in to ctx.
+`SetCookie(key string, value string, maxAge int)` is used to set a cookie with a value and max age in ctx.

 ```go
 ctrl.Get("", func (ctx core.Ctx) error {